addyosmani/backbone-fundamentals/README.md

 #Backbone.js Fundamentals:
 A book on Backbone.js targeted at beginners and advanced users alike

-A work-in-progress by [Addy Osmani](http://twitter.com/addyosmani) released for free under a [CC](http://creativecommons.org/licenses/by-nc-sa/3.0/)-license.
+This repo contains a work-in-progress by [Addy Osmani](http://twitter.com/addyosmani) released for free under a [CC](http://creativecommons.org/licenses/by-nc-sa/3.0/)-license.
 My extended thanks to [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their assistance tweaking the project.

 ##Index